dmytro-anokhin/url-image/README.md

 - Files cache can be reset by calling `URLImageService.shared.resetFileCache()`.

+### Core Data Migration

+The local cache uses Core Data to manage its file index.
+Time to time the structure changes and migration is necessary.
+Usually Core Data can perform lightweight migration but in cases when the package wasn't updated for some time it may fail.
+Currently the way to recover is to remove URLImage directory, located in the caches directory.
+This can also be done by calling `URLImageService.shared.resetFileCache()` on the app launch once (use a breakpoint with debugger command action).
+Future release will handle migration correctly.

 ## Image Processing, Filters, and Resizing

 `URLImage` supports image processing and Core Image filters.
 The `ImageProcessing` encapsulates data and logic to process an image. `URLImage` initializer accepts an array of `ImageProcessing` objects.